 It does provide good value at this price with a good solid base with a good featured console with some nice accessories to make for a more comfortable and enjoyable exercising experience.

-On Amazon it qualified for Prime and free shipping when I checked.
+At Amazon it qualified free shipping when I checked.

 This is a well featured recumbent exercise bike especially for the price.
 Importantly, it also provides a low impact workout that is easy on the joints and most people find is comfortable, supports the back and effective in helping them achieve their personal fitness goals.